Exercise for Diabetes: 12 Workout Tips for Diabetics

 Keep an eye on blood sugar

 If you’re taking short-acting insulin or short-acting oral medications that are designed to be active only around mealtimes, you may want to talk to your doctor about your exercise schedule.
 According to Dr. Roach, some people may need to decrease the doses of those medications when they exercise within a few hours of a meal to guard against hypoglycemia.
-On the other hand, if you are taking a long-acting insulin or once-daily oral medication, these are generally active during all or most of a 24-hour period.
+On the other hand, if you are taking long-acting insulin or once-daily oral medication, these are generally active during all or most of a 24-hour period.
 “People who use those medications may want to fuel up with a small amount of carbohydrate before exercise, especially for activity that will last longer than 30 minutes, and they should check their blood glucose frequently during longer exercise sessions,” says Dr. Roach.
 Another thing to consider in an is the option of working out briefly after a meal to tamp down blood sugar—which typically rises eating.

-- Have at least 15-20 grams of fast-acting carbohydrate (like sports drink, regular soda or glucose tablets)
+- Have at least 15-20 grams of fast-acting carbohydrate (like a sports drink, regular soda or glucose tablets)

 - Wait 15-20 minutes and check your blood glucose again.
-If it is still low and your symptoms of hypoglycemia don’t go away, repeat the treatment.
+If it is still low and your symptoms of hypoglycemia don’t go away, repeat the treatment

-- After you feel better, be sure to eat regular meals and snacks as planned to keep your blood glucose level up.
+- After you feel better, be sure to eat regular meals and snacks as planned to keep your blood glucose level up

-- If it is still low after repeating the treatment, consult your healthcare provider.
+- If it is still low after repeating the treatment, consult your healthcare provider

 Know the symptoms

-Although hypoglycemia is more common with people who have type 1 diabetes, anyone living with diabetes, type 1 or type 2, should be know these symptoms before they start an exercise program:
+Although hypoglycemia is more common with people who have type 1 diabetes, anyone living with diabetes, type 1 or type 2, should know these symptoms before they start an exercise program:

 - Feeling shaky